 In other words, you first build an audience with your authentic voice, which is whatever you are already passionate about, and however you express it.

 Then you get clarity about what they most want from you – by talking with them (market research conversations) and polling them.

 Then, create offerings (products/services/events) based on what they tell you they’re seeking.

 This method builds you a personal brand and true audience – the most viable type of solopreneur business in the long-term.

 “But where’s my audience?”

-You have a lack of content visibility.
-I recommend at least $30 per month for paid advertising.
-This will speed up your audience growth, and it’s a very reasonable amount to spend on your marketing.
+You’re dealing with a problem of content visibility.
+If you’re building a business, I would recommend setting aside at least $30 per month for paid advertising.
+This will speed up your audience growth.

-By doing this, you will reach true clarity about your niche, offerings that people really want, and true fans who will spread your work.
+By doing this, you will reach true clarity about your niche, grounded understanding about what your offerings ought to be, and true fans who will spread your work forward.

 Your niche is truly who you are, and your evolution over time.
 It's not one profession or title or ideal client.
 It doesn’t stay the same, because you – and society – don’t stay the same.

 In fact, you may find yourself modifying or even changing your niche every 2-3 years, and even more frequently in the beginning.